Zsmerritt/Flutter_AWS_CloudWatch/README.md

 ## Getting Started

-Create a CloudWatch instance and hen send a log
+Create a CloudWatch instance and then send a log

 ~~~dart
 import 'package:aws_cloudwatch/aws_cloudwatch.dart';